rosemash/luape/README.md

 # How does it work?

-The output of this source code is `luape.exe`, a simple Windows executable which contains 3 things: the Lua runtime, an entry function that looks for Lua code in memory and tries to run it, and a script in that memory location.
+The output of this source code is `luape.exe`, a minimal Windows executable that simply runs a Lua script contained at a hard-coded memory offset.
 The script contained there by default is designed to replace itself with any arbitrary Lua code, producing a new standalone executable.

 The LuaSocket version of luape is compatible with Windows Vista and higher, and has access to low-level LuaSocket bindings (`socket.core` and `mime.core`).
 Check out the .lua files in `/deps/luasocket` to see how the official LuaSocket library scripts implement those bindings, and copy what you need into your own code for use with luape.